 Timescales

-The procurement officer should clearly set out the timescales for tenders.
-The deadline for responses will depend on how complex the tender and the procurement procedure being used are: but it should allow you to make a considered response.
-In exceptional circumstances the procurement officer may choose to extend the deadline.
-If this happens, the procurement officer will communicate this to all suppliers invited to quote.
+The buyer should clearly set out the timescales for tenders.
+The deadline for responses will depend on how complex the tender and the procurement procedure being used are and should allow you to make a considered response.

 It is your responsibility to ensure that your bid is submitted on time.

-What are Procurement Officers Looking For?
+What are Buyers Looking For?

 You should ensure that you read the invitation to tender documents in detail to ensure that you understand the information that is being asked of you.
 For example:

-• As part of the Selection stage (SPD) you could be asked to confirm that your organisation: holds specific accreditations/qualifications, insurance certificates, has similar previous experience to the goods and services being requested in the tender, etc.
+• as part of the Selection stage (SPD) you could be asked to confirm that your organisation: holds specific accreditations/qualifications, insurance certificates, has similar previous experience to the goods and services being requested in the tender, etc.

-• As part of the Award Stage you will be asked specific questions about how your will meet the requirements of the contract e.g. asked for project plans, how will the contract be supported etc.
+• as part of the Award Stage you will be asked specific questions about how your will meet the requirements of the contract e.g. asked for project plans, how will the contract be supported etc.

-• have the skills required;
+• have the skills required

-• have adequate resources;
+• have adequate resources

-• are reliable;
+• are reliable

-• offer a competitive price;
+• offer a competitive price.

 You should therefore make sure that your tender response demonstrates this as clearly as possible.

-Can I ask the Procurement Officer Questions?
+Can I ask the Buyer Questions?

-Please note that normally, when responding to the question raised by a bidder, the procurement officer will send their response to all bidders: this is to ensure that all bidders have access to the same information and that the tender process is fair and transparent.
+Please note that normally, when responding to the question raised by a bidder, the buyer will send their response to all bidders: this is to ensure that all bidders have access to the same information and that the tender process is fair and transparent.
 As a result you should avoid including any commercially sensitive or specific information regarding your organisation in your question.

-Can the Procurement Officer Ask Me Questions?
+Can the Buyer Ask Me Questions?

 You cannot change your original bid details, you can only clarify the question(s) being asked.
 If you have made an error in your pricing the pricing cannot be changed: you must either agree to stand by your original price quotation or withdraw your bid.

-Can I Meet the Procurement Officer?
+Can I Meet the Buyer?

 Quickfire Guide